knu2xs/arcgis-ml-docker/README.md

 - Base Image - [jupyter/scipy-notebook](http://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)
 - ArcGIS Python API - Current Daily Build

-_Building this image requires being on the Esri network, either in an office location, or connected through VPN._
+_Building this image requires being on the Esri network, which means you also have to be an employee of Esri in an office location, or connected through VPN._

-The SpatialDataFrame is likely the most powerful object in the Python API supporting machine learning.
+The Spatialy Enabled DataFrame (SEDF) is likely most useful object in the Python API for data science and machine learning.
 It also is rather young.
-Our forays into combining the worlds of Esri and machine learning using the SpatialDataFrame pushes this new technology really hard, and in the process, exposes vulnerabilities, shortcomings, and bugs.
-Fortunately, the team working on the Python API is very receptive to feedback.
+Frequently, my forays into combining the worlds of Esri and machine learning using the SEDF pushes this new technology really hard, and in the process exposes vulnerabilities.
+Fortunately, the team working on the Python API is very receptive to feedback and pull requests.
 Hence, when working with the Python API in conjunction with machine learning, and encountering issues, it is extremely beneficial to also be able to test against the current daily builds to see if the issue has been addressed.
 As a result, this image enables quickly building an identical environemnt to the ArcGIS-ML image, but with the current daily build.

 ### ArcGIS-ML-PySpark